Getting to Know Allah

 Vegetarians are not Muslims

-Believers who do not eat what Allah has allowed e.g. meat, are not real Muslims; and not only that, they may lead others astray by following “their fancies”, revelation 6:119.
+Believers who do not eat meat are not real Muslims.
+Not only that, they may lead others astray by following ‘their fancies’.

 6:118 Eat, then, of that upon which the name of Allah has been mentioned, if you really believe in His Revelations.